open-socialism/open-socialism-site/tldr-for-software-people.md

 * We understand technology and what kind of system through technology is possible.
 * We are great at being objective and not being caught up in the zealotry that is coupled with the classical systems of capitalism, communism etc.
 * We are great at thinking about greenfield approaches.
+* We have very specific knowledge of the particular domains that we work in.
 * We know excellent tools and processes to collaborate and work on a new system.

 ## Although, software people are the least likely to think about this